- Introduction

 Formatters

-A formatter makes your code pretty, by standardising the appearance of the code.
-Formatters only change the presentation of the code, not the code functionality.
+A formatter makes your code pretty by standardising the appearance of the code.
+Formatters only change the presentation of the code, not its functionality.

 This makes the code easy to read for you and everyone else, and this becomes more important when working in teams.

 Formatters use a set of rules for consistency.
-There are a number of rules formatters use, the PEP 8 – Style Guide for Python Code is one such set of standardised rules, but there are numerous anti-pattern rules followed by different formatter implementations as well.
+The PEP 8 – Style Guide for Python Code is one such set of standardised rules, but there are numerous anti-pattern rules followed by different formatter implementations as well.

-A formatter is opinionated in what it thinks pretty code is, but usually those opinions can be enabled/disabled/ignored.
+A formatter is opinionated about what it thinks pretty code is, but usually those opinions can be enabled, disabled, or ignored.

 Why You Should Use Them